speechly/speechly/libraries/react-client/docs/interfaces/context.SpeechContextState.md

 ▸ **start**(): `Promise`<`string`\>

 Turns listening on.
 Automatically initialises the API connection and audio stack.
+Returns the context id for the stated utterance.

 #### Returns